kanekirsten07/PumpkinSpice/README.md

 4. select 'Standalone Game'

 The editor will then launch a client into the 3rd person level.
 If you open Steam, you'll notice that the active game you're playing is
 'SpaceWar'.
-This means that Nutmeg is connected to Steam
+This means that PumpkinSpice is connected to Steam

 ## Testing Multiplayer